Skip to content

 Content creation gets expensive, but brands don’t have to shoulder the whole cost alone.
 Working with influencers means not only getting access to content created on your behalf but also having it distributed for you.

-Influencers are entire content marketing teams who handle the whole process for you.
-This means you’ll end up with lots of content you can repurpose and share on your own channels, which also benefits the influencer by helping them gain more exposure—it’s a win/win!
+Influencers are their own content marketing team, who handle the whole process for you.
+This means you’ll end up with lots of new curated content you can repurpose and share on your own channels, which also benefits the influencer by helping them gain more exposure—it’s a win-win!

-With that said, here are some of the most relevant points to keep in mind about influencer marketing in 2021 and beyond.
+Here are some points to keep in mind about influencer marketing:

 • Audiences want to see that influencers are truly knowledgeable and impressed with the products they endorse.
 Otherwise, their messages just come across as social media versions of TV commercials.